shiy9/4156_F23_Project/README.md

 - See [API documentation](#api-endpoints) below on the specific API endpoints provided by our service related to how to manage inventory Items and Orders.

+## Continuous Integration
+We are using GitHub Actions for CI.
+The workflow file is located at `.github/workflows/pipelines.yml`.
+The workflow is triggered on every push to the `main` branch.
+It has three functionalities:
+- Build and run tests.
+This job will run `mvn build` and `mvn test` to build the project and run all tests.
+If any test fails, the job will fail and the workflow will stop.
+- Run branch coverage.
+This job will run `mvn verify` and use `actions/upload-artifact@v2` to generate a branch coverage report and upload it as an artifact.
+The report can be found in the "Actions" tab of the repo.
+  Click on the latest workflow run, and click on the "branch coverage" link to download the report.
+- Run static bug analysis.
+We use CodeQL to run static bug analysis on the project.
+The job will run `actions/checkout@v4` to checkout the project, and use `github/codeql-action` to run the analysis.
+The analysis results can be found in the "Security" tab under the "Code Scanning" section.
+It will show the detected security vulnerability and bug in the code.

 ## API Endpoints
 ### Client-related
 `/client/register`